MaskedSpeech: Context-aware Speech Synthesis with Masking Strategy: Proposed Method

 \section{Proposed Method}

-The proposed MaskedSpeech utilizes FastSpeech2~\cite{fastspeech2} as the network backbone.
-The model learns to reconstruct the masked acoustic features with both contextual semantic and acoustic features.
-MelGAN~\cite{kumar2019melgan} is used as the neural vocoder in the experiments to convert acoustic features to speech.
+The proposed MaskedSpeech utilizes FastSpeech2~\cite{fastspeech2} as the network backbone, which further fuses contextual semantic and acoustic features to improve prosody generation.
+MelGAN~\cite{kumar2019melgan} is used to convert acoustic features to speech in the experiments.